 Assortment planning is all about putting the right goods in front of the right customers to maximize your sales conversions.
 So if that’s interesting to you, read on.

 Mega-retailers like Amazon and Walmart are constantly experimenting with their assortment mixes and price points, looking for the magic mixes and numbers that keep the throughput high and look for opportunities to increase sales whenever possible.
-Typically, these tools are run by algorithms which crawl their competitors’ sites, collect price and product data, then makes decisions on the prices and mixes that their customers see.
+Typically, these tools are run by algorithms that crawl their competitors’ sites, collect price and product data, then makes decisions on the prices and mixes that their customers see.

 Not all retailers need to use this kind of assortment planning software, however.
 Before investing time and money into buying these tools and deploying them, ask yourself a few quick questions first: